 - Using a humidifier in your bedroom

-- Taking an over-the-counter decongestant
+- Taking an over-the-counter decongestant that is safe for use during pregnancy

 - Applying adhesive breathing strips to help keep your airway open